Religion in Greenland

 The majority of the Greenlandic population is Christian and associates with the Church of Denmark via the Church of Greenland, which is Protestant in classification and Lutheran in orientation.
 The Church of Denmark is the established church through the Constitution of Denmark; this applies to all of the Kingdom of Denmark, except for the Faroe Islands, as the Church of the Faroe Islands became independent in 2007.
 But traditional Inuit spiritual beliefs remain strong in many of Greenland's remote communities.

 Christianity

-Lutheranism, mostly represented by the Church of Denmark, is the predominant religious category within Christianity, followed by small communities of Baptists, Mormons, Roman Catholics, Jehovah's Witnesses and Seventh-day Adventists.
+Lutheranism, mostly represented by the Church of Denmark, is the predominant religious category within Christianity, followed by small communities of Baptists, Mormons, Roman Catholics, Jehovah's Witnesses, Seventh-day Adventists, Presbyterians, Calvinists, Evangelists, and Orthodox Christians.

 History

-Christianity was first brought to Greenland in 1000 CE by Norse settlers.
+Christianity was first brought to Greenland in AD 1000 by Norse settlers.
 It is not certain what happened to the Norse but they eventually disappeared, likely because of an increasingly harsh climate, decline in trade with mainland Europe, and possibly conflicts with native tribes.
+The diocese of Greenland was known as the Diocese of Garðar.
+The first bishop of Garðar, Arnaldur, was ordained by the Archbishop of Lund in 1124.
+He arrived in Greenland in 1126 and began the construction of Garðar Cathedral which was dedicated to the patron saint of sailors, St Nicholas.
+This ancient diocese fell into disuse in the 14th century with the death of Bishop Álfurin 1377.
+Nonetheless, bishops were still appointed until 1537 and the Reformation in Denmark–Norway and Holstein, though none of these ever made it to Greenland.
+The Garðar Cathedral Ruins were inscribed on the UNESCO World Heritage List in 2017 as part of the Kujataa Greenland: Norse and Inuit Farming at the Edge of the Ice Cap site.

 By the 18th century, the Norse returned.
 When Norway and Denmark separated in 1814, Greenland remained Danish, though with a certain degree of autonomy necessitated by its remoteness.
 Today, the Church of Denmark is still the predominant religious preference in the country, but with a degree of autonomy, including its own bishop, 19 parishes divided among 3 deaneries, 40 churches or chapels, and 25 vicars or priests.